Python Turtle - Lesson 3

 13 my_ttl.left(degrees)

-• Predict what will happen when you run the code
+Try to guess what will happen when you run the code.

-• Run the code and see if your predictions were correct.
+Run the code and check if your prediction was correct.

-• sides, length and degrees are all variables.
-Let’s investigate their use in the code.
+sides, length, and degrees are all variables.
+Let’s explore how they are used in the code.

 flowchart lesson 3 1

-• sides = 3 creates the variable sides and assigns the value of 3 to it.
+• sides = 3 creates a variable called sides and stores the value 3 in it.

-• length = 200 creates the variable length and assigns the value of 200 to it.
+• length = 200 creates a variable called length and stores the value 200 in it.

-• degress = 120 creates the variable degrees and assigns the value of 120 to it.
+• degrees = 120 creates a variable called degrees and stores the value 120 in it.

-• for i in range(sides): substitutes sides with the value assigned to it so that the line becomes for index in range(3).
+• for i in range(sides): uses the value in sides, so it works the same as for i in range(3):

 Naming rules

-• names can only contain letters, numbers and the _ character
+• names can only use letters, numbers, and _ (underscore)

 • names cannot start with a number

-• names are case sensitive (eg. age is not the same as Age)
+• names are case sensitive (for example, age is different from Age)

 Now that we are using variables, we can copy the for loop and use it as many times as we want.
-The values for sides, length, and degrees will always use the values we assigned to the at the beginning.
+The values for sides, length, and degrees will always come from what we set at the start.

-In programming this is called a single point of truth.
-This means, if we change the value assigned to sides, we can change the value for uses of the variable sides.
-Same for length and degrees.
+In programming, this is called a single point of truth.
+This means if we change the value of sides, it updates everywhere sides is used.
+The same is true for length and degrees.

-Change lesson_3_pt_1.py so it draws a hexagon with a side length of 100.
+Change lesson_3_pt_1.py so it draws a hexagon with each side being 100 long.

 Your code should look like: